pilegard/cogfoundations/index.Rmd

 Cognitive Psychology by Mehgan Andrade and Neil Walker is licensed under a Creative Commons Attribution4.0 International License.\

 #### Second edition {-}
-Revisions to first edition version: Simplified the differences between computers and brains.
+Second edition revisions by Mohan Gupta: Simplified the differences between computers and brains.
 Additional section of the testing effect and an explanation of a possible mechanism.
 Addition of the spacing effect and the current mechanisms that we know contribute to it.
 Clarification of memory consolidation and its relation to sleep.
 Sleep does not cause more learning, it only reduces interference from other memories.
 Addition of targeted memory reactivation box during sleep, where it is possible to increase the memory strength during sleep.
 Language updated to reflect Wixted (2024) on the Atkinson/Shiffrin model.

 Cover photo by Tao Yuan on Unsplash.